Skip to content

 Prime Number Program

 One of the popular Java examples is the Prime Number Program.
 This program is one way to show off your skills.
 It uses a logic that checks if numbers are only divisible by 1 and themselves.
-These special numbers are what we call prime numbers.
+These unique numbers are what we call prime numbers.
 The opposite of prime numbers is composite numbers.

 Example Solution